notifi-network/notifi-network.github.io/docs/integration-overview/alerts-in-depth.md

 ## Targets {#target}

-A [Target](#target) is a destination for an alert, which is a communication channel: email adress, Telegram account, or phone number.
+A [Target](#target) is a destination for an alert, which is a communication channel: email adress, Telegram account, Discord account, or phone number.

 They are represented as `Target` objects and used in alerts as `TargetGroup` objects, which are a collection of `Target` objects.